Lab 1 overview

 Lab 1 details

+This lab provides an introduction to the R programming Language and the use of R to perform statistical and programming tasks.
 As with all lab reports, your answers will either take the form of R functions or short written responses.
 The R functions should be stored in an R script file (‘.R’ extension).
-To allow me to evaluate your work more efficiently, please name your R script using the following convention: "[your first name]_[your last name]_lab1.R“.
-So my submission would be”kevin_shoemaker_lab1.R".
-Please include only the requested functions in your submitted R script.
-You will probably complete the lab exercises using a main script (that includes all your work), and then save a reduced copy (with only the requested functions) for submission.
+To allow me to evaluate your work more efficiently, please name your R script using the following convention: “[your first name]_[your last name]_lab1.R”.
+So my submission would be “kevin_shoemaker_lab1.R” (all lower case).

 Let’s get started!